10 Best Places To Visit In Peru Besides Machu Picchu - Updated 2024

 | 5 min read

 This year, countless droves of tourists plan on making their way to Peru, and just about all of them are headed to Machu Picchu—the single most impressive relic of ancient Incan civilization and one of the most recognizable tourist attractions in the entire world.
-However, packed with sacred lands, stunning colonial architecture, and important archeological remains, Peru has so much more to offer.
+However, packed with sacred lands, stunning colonial architecture, and important archeological remains, Peru has much more to offer and many more things to do.
 Read on to discover some of the best places to visit in Peru besides Machu Picchu.

 Miraflores